-Planation of basement supposedly occurred during subaerial exposure in the Mesozoic and Paleogene.
-Site survey multichannel seismic reflection data suggest that the top of basement of the Marion Plateau is a topographic surface with tens to hundreds of meters of relief (Fig. F3) and often a major erosional unconformity.
+Prior to Leg 194, the basement of the Marion Plateau was considered to be similar to that of the Queensland Plateau.
+Planation of the basement supposedly occurred during subaerial exposure in the Mesozoic and Paleogene.
+Site survey multichannel seismic reflection data suggest that the top of the basement of the Marion Plateau is a topographic surface with tens to hundreds of meters of relief (Fig. F3) and often a major erosional unconformity.
 In particular, a north-south-trending, eastward-facing ramp exists toward the eastern edge of the plateau.
 The ramp has a maximum relief of 225 m and a dip of ~1°.
-Initiation of the oldest early Miocene reef/platform systems (and perhaps earlier systems) was focused along the eastern edge of this ramp (Pigram, 1993).
+Initiation of the MP1 reef/platform systems (and perhaps earlier systems) was focused along the eastern edge of this ramp (Pigram, 1993).
 Given the progression of the shallow-water early reef systems to the present water depths of the drilling sites (304-420 m), it is clear that postrift thermal subsidence remains the controlling factor on the long-term accommodation.
 The postrift subsidence of the region occurs even though unambiguous rift structures (e.g., high-angle normal faults, rotated fault blocks, synrift wedge packages) are not observed across the plateau.